mees-/journal-posts/first-post.md

 My first entry!

-I've build this blog application today, well actually yesterday.
+I build this blog application today, well actually yesterday.
 I built it with [Gatsby](https://www.gatsbyjs.org/).
 I knew Gatsby from projects I've done before but I have to say it was some work to get up to speed with the whole thing.